marle3003/mokapi/README.md

 ## Key Features

-### Multi-Protocol Support
+### Multi-Protocol Mock API  Support
 Mock HTTP/HTTPS, Apache Kafka, LDAP, and SMTP — all from a single tool.

 ### Specification-Driven
 Uses OpenAPI and AsyncAPI specs as the source of truth.
-Your mocks stay aligned with your API contracts.
+Your **mock API** stays aligned with your API contracts.

 ### Dynamic Behavior with JavaScript

-Control responses, simulate errors, add delays, or create complex workflows using embedded JavaScript:
+Control responses, simulate errors, add delays, or create complex workflows in your **mock API** using embedded JavaScript:
 ```javascript
 import { on } from 'mokapi'